Increase waste diversion and reduce at source the waste arising from administrative activities and site operations.

 Note: See Annex 5-A.

-4.2.
-Based on the results from the waste audit, adopt and implement a waste management and reduction plan that describes the participant’s waste management practices and procedures, including all applicable best practices of levels 2 and 3.
-The plan must also define measurable waste reduction, recycling and/or diversion rates and identify practices and strategies to achieve these rates.
+4.3.
+Based on the results from the waste audit, adopt and implement a Waste Management and Reduction plan that describes the participant’s waste management practices and procedures, including all applicable best practices of levels 2 and 3.
+The plan must also define measurable waste reduction, recycling, and/or diversion rates and identify practices and strategies to achieve these rates.

 Note: See Annex 5-B.

-4.3.
-Adopt and implement formal procedures for minimizing, reusing, recycling and/or properly disposing waste generated during construction, excavation and demolition work (e.g. cement, concrete, bricks, gypsum, wool, asphalt, wood, steel and other metals, etc.).
-These procedures must be included in all construction, demolition and excavation projects.
+4.4.
+Adopt and implement formal procedures for reducing, reusing, recycling, and valorizing and/or properly disposing waste generated during construction, excavation and demolition work (e.g. cement, concrete, bricks, gypsum, wool, asphalt, wood, steel, and other metals, etc.).
+These procedures must be included in all construction, demolition, and excavation projects.